niuers/Distributed-System-Design-Review/README.md

 5. Frameworks for batch and stream processing
 6. A/B Test

+# Products
+## Databases

+### Redis
+1. They are datastores that can be used as message queues

+## Streaming
+## Apache Kafka
+1. They are message queues with database-like durability guarantees
+## Cache
+## Memcached

+## Search Index
+## Elasticsearch
+## Solr

+## Batch Processing Systems
+## Hadoop

+# Related Issues in Practice
+1. NFS disk usage to the limit
+2. NFS number of innodes become  very large, how do we provide reliability?
+3. Why we choose NFS over HDFS?
+4. How does the skewness of our data affect our throughput?
+5. Scaling out vs. Scaling up decision

 # Resources
 1. [CS75 (Summer 2012) Lecture 9 Scalability Harvard Web Development David Malan](https://youtu.be/-W9F__D3oY4)